Search

 Oversmoothing

-A note on over-smoothing for graph neural networks, as previously mentioned, the depth of a GNN increases, the features of nodes in different parts of the graph can become indistinguishable.
+A note on over-smoothing for graph neural networks, as previously mentioned, the depth of a GNN increases, and the features of nodes in different parts of the graph can become indistinguishable.
 This over-smoothing problem makes it difficult for the model to preserve local graph structures, leading to a loss of performance in node classification and other tasks.

 Dynamic graphs